Following are the steps to simulate the network speed (data transfer speed) in JMeter:

 CPS = Characters per second

 RB = Required Bandwidth that you need to set for the load test.
-The input value of required bandwidth should be in kbps.
+The input value of the required bandwidth should be in kbps.

 5. Save and close the file